data-describe/data-describe/docs/designs/scope.md

 ## UI or API

-data describe provides interfaces and convenience features for the purpose of *minimizing entry barriers to performing data analysis*.
+In addition to specific data analyses features, data describe provides interfaces and convenient features for the purpose of *minimizing entry barriers to performing data analysis*.
 This may include, but is not limited to:

 - Integrations with data loading / processing frameworks, to allow analysis of extremely large datasets
 - Integrations with visualization frameworks, to enable different methods of visualizing data which may aid in understanding (e.g. interactive vs static plots)
 - Modeling algorithms, where the insights from the model is the focus rather than the pure predictive power

-## Supported Data Types: Arppoach
+## Supported Data Types: Approach

 As an initial launch goal, data describe does not explicitly define industry or domain specific support of data types, but rather focuses on the form of the data and the way in which it is analyzed.